An Iroha entity that is able to perform specified set of actions. Each account belongs to one of existing domains.

 - timestamp — Unix time (in milliseconds) of block forming by a peer

-- previous hash of a block
+- hash of a previous block in the chain

 Any application that uses Iroha is treated as a client.

 A distinctive feature of Iroha is that all clients are using simple client-server abstractions when they interact with a peer network: they don’t use any abstractions which are specific for blockchain-related systems.
-For example, in Bitcoin clients have to validate blocks, or in Fabric they need to poll several peers to make sure that a transaction was written in a block, whereas in Iroha a client interacts with any peer similarly to a single server.
+For example, in Bitcoin clients have to validate blocks, or in HL Fabric they need to poll several peers to make sure that a transaction was written in a block, whereas in HL Iroha a client interacts with any peer similarly to a single server.

 A consensus algorithm is a process in computer science used to achieve agreement on a single data value among distributed processes or systems.
 Consensus algorithms are designed to achieve reliability in a network involving multiple unreliable nodes.
 Solving that issue – known as the consensus problem – is important in distributed computing and multi-agent systems.

 An algorithm to achieve agreement on a block among peers in the network.
 By having it in the system, reliability is increased.

 For consensus as Iroha’s component, please check this link.

 A named rule that gives the privilege to perform a command.
 Permission cannot be granted to an account directly, instead, account has roles, which are collections of permissions.
 Although, there is an exception, see Grantable Permission.

 188.8.131.52.
 Grantable Permission¶